Attention To prevention

 6.)
 BAN FLAVORINGS

 7.)
-INCREASE THE LEGAL AGE TO PURCHASE TOBACCO AND E-CIGARETTES/E-JUICE TO 21 IN OUR STATE OF GEORGIA
+INCREASE THE LEGAL AGE TO PURCHASE TOBACCO AND E-CIGARETTES/E-JUICE TO 21 IN OUR STATE OF GEORGIA and at the national level

 8.)
 INCREASE FINES TO SELLERS THAT ARE NOT ENFORCING THE LEGAL AGE TO PURCHASE E-CIGARETTE PRODUCTS